VeselaHouba/f5/README.md

 ansible-playbook playbooks/deploy.yml -e "f5_partial_deploy=my_virtual_server,my_pool"
 ```

-You can also add your variables to file and load it from command line
+You can also add your variables to file and load it from command-line
 ```bash
 $ cat f5_partial_deploy.yml